 [Insert dateline, e.g., New York – Month Day, 2023] – [Organization Name] announced today that [Name of Presenter], [Position], will speak at the upcoming 2023 BIO International Convention June 5-8, 2023, in Boston, Massachusetts.
 [Last Name of Presenter] will bring [his/her/their] expertise on [insert topic] in a [insert session type, e.g., panel discussion], “[insert panel name and hyperlink to session]”.

 The annual BIO International Convention, hosted by Biotechnology Innovation Organization (BIO), is the world’s largest industry gathering and brings together thousands of global biotechnology and biopharmaceutical leaders.
 The four-day, in-person event includes networking, programming, and partnering opportunities.
-The convention features more than 100 educational sessions and 500 experts who cover diverse, relevant topics including business development, and finance opportunities, healthcare innovations, the future of biotechnology and the regulatory and policy landscape.
+The convention features more than 100 educational sessions and 500 experts who cover diverse, relevant topics including business development, and finance opportunities, healthcare innovations, the future of biotechnology, and the regulatory and policy landscape.

 [The next paragraph can be used to include unique and/or interesting details about the topic and expertise of the speaker.]